-Lab 03 – Adding a Stack Controller
+Lab 03 – Adding a FHIR Controller

 Activity

-What is the Skycapp FHIR Stack Controller?
+What is the FHIR Controller?

-The Skycapp FHIR Stack Controller is a tool that allows users to reset their FHIR server by purging all existing resources and loading seed data via FHIR bundles.
+The FHIR Controller is a tool that allows users to reset their FHIR server by purging all existing resources and loading seed data via FHIR bundles.
 Usually, these FHIR bundles will contain default server data, but users also have the ability to load custom FHIR bundles for specific preferences or testing purposes.

-Skycapp FHIR Stack Controller Overview
+FHIR Controller Overview

 • Display Instructions: A web UI that presents Markdown-formatted instructions.